brown-ccv/honeycomb-docs/docs/CI.md

 * `release.yml`: Every time a Tag is released, installers are created and uploaded as packages.
 This also builds PsiTurk version, and deploys to GitHub pages a web version of the application.

 <sup>1</sup> On-demand workflows are triggered manually from the GitHub Actions tab.
 Each GitHub organization/individual has a quota on storage on private repositories.
 Uploading artifacts counts against your quota.
 You may consider configuring your workflows to only upload what you need.
+You can learn more about GitHub's storage limits in their [official documentation](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#about-billing-for-github-actions).

 ## Github Actions for firebase hosting